This is the preview version of the Wisconsin State Legislature site.

 Related Statute or Rule: Chapters 340-349 and 351, Stats.

 Plain Language Analysis: This rulemaking will bring Wisconsin into compliance with federal REAL ID and commercial driver statutes and regulations.
-Congress passed the REAL ID Act in 2005 which implemented the 9/11 Commission’s recommendation to “set standards for the issuance of sources of identification, such as driver's licenses.” http://www.dhs.gov/real-id-public-faqs.
-On or after May 2025, it is expected that federal agencies will only accept REAL IDs for official federal purposes, which includes boarding federally regulated commercial aircraft, accessing federal facilities that require identification to enter, and entering nuclear power plants.
+Congress passed the REAL ID Act in 2005 which implemented the 9/11 Commission’s recommendation to “set standards for the issuance of sources of identification, such as operator’s licenses.” http://www.dhs.gov/real-id-public-faqs.
+On or after May 2025,

 This chapter pertains to any person applying for a Wisconsin original, reissue, reinstatement, renewal, or duplicate operator's license or identification card (ID), and vehicle title or registration.
-To ensure that Wisconsin driver license and ID holders can continue to use their licenses and IDs for federal official purposes, this rulemaking conforms to the Wisconsin statutes and federal laws related to the issuance of driver licenses and IDs, including the Federal Commercial Motor Vehicle Safety Act of 1986 and the Federal Real ID Act of 2005, as amended, and federal regulations implementing those laws.
+To ensure that Wisconsin operator’s license and ID holders can continue to use their licenses and IDs for federal official purposes, this rulemaking conforms to the Wisconsin statutes and federal laws related to the issuance of driver licenses and IDs, including the Federal Commercial Motor Vehicle Safety Act of 1986 and the Federal Real ID Act of 2005, as amended, and federal regulations implementing those laws.
 The federal REAL ID standards, however, do not permit the use of a number of mechanisms Wisconsin has long accepted as sufficient identification for purposes of driver licensing or obtaining a state ID.
 Accordingly, consistent with existing statutes, this rule proposes to permit use of documentation long accepted in this state for those purposes as sufficient for obtaining a product that does not meet federal REAL ID standards, but that meets Wisconsin standards.
 Those products will bear a notation indicating they are not valid for federal identification purposes and will not carry the REAL ID star logo.
 Inclusion of a photograph of the driver and social security number in the Wisconsin Division of Motor Vehicles (DMV) database of driver files advances this security goal, regardless of whether the license document issued to the individual is REAL ID compliant.

-Notwithstanding the new documentation and verification requirements for issuance of a DMV product, s.
 343.165 (7), Stats., grants DMV broad authority to ignore those new requirements if the product issued does not contain the “REAL ID star” that indicates compliance with federal REAL ID standards and if the product is issued “in compliance with applicable department practices and procedures that were in effect on December 31, 2012.”
-Section 343.165 (5) and (7), Stats., allows the department to continue to apply old practices and procedures during the conversion of Wisconsin to issuance of REAL ID compliant licenses.
+Section 343.165 (5) and (7), Stats., allows the department to continue to apply old practices and procedures during the conversion of Wisconsin to issuance of REAL ID compliant operator’s licenses.
 This rulemaking allows persons who were issued REAL ID non-compliant products prior to January 1, 2013, to renew those products without verifying legal status, identity, or documents provided in support of their application.

 Section 1.
 Repeals the definition “centrally issued” because the term is not used in ch.
 Trans 102.